 So Brown did little for blacks and much for whites.
 What did it do for Latinos?
 Arguably, it made their situation considerably worse, although this may not have been appreciated at the time.
-Consider how Brown, based as it was on equal protection, 182 inevitably-if unintentionally-contributed to a growing black/white binary paradigm of race.
+Consider how Brown, based as it was on equal protection, [FN182] inevitably--if unintentionally--contributed to a growing black/white binary paradigm of race.
 Equal protection analysis by its nature requires two groups, similarly situated, that receive differential treatment with respect to some public benefit or program, such as education.
-183 In our country, because of its history, those groups are apt to be white and black.
-When the Supreme Court chose equal protection over other influenced the Brown decision).
-It was also designed to ease the threat of disruption from the returning black servicemen and women who had fought and risked their lives for democracy and freedom.
-Bell, Interest-Convergence, supra note 174, at 524-25.
+[FN183] In our country, because of its history, those groups are apt to be white and black.
+When the Supreme Court chose equal protection over other 519 avenues to strike down separate-but-equal pupil assignments for black and white children, it contributed to a mode of analysis in which two groups, and two only--the black and the white--constituted racial discourse.
+Other groups might gain consideration, but only insofar as they were able to analogize their treatment to a form visited on blacks.
+[FN184] Yet Latinos, like Asian Americans, are on the receiving end of much mistreatment that is not precisely analogous to any that blacks suffer.
+[FN185] The black/white binary paradigm renders much of this mistreatment legally invisible.